-InFaith Community Foundation maintains high standards for the protection of privacy.
-InFaith does not rent, sell or disclose individually identifiable information obtained about you to anyone outside of InFaith unless you specifically authorize it, it is noted in this Policy, it is required or permitted by law, and/or disclosure is necessary to protect the safety of employees or property.
-We share your information with our service providers and partners to fulfill requests made by your and to verify your account ownership.
+InFaith does not sell or disclose individually identifiable information about you to anyone outside of InFaith unless you specifically authorize it, it is noted in this Policy, it is required or permitted by law, and/or disclosure is necessary to protect the safety of employees or property.
+We share your information with our service providers and partners to fulfill requests made by you or on your behalf and to verify your account ownership.
 We also share your information to help ensure a safer online environment for our site visitors.
 We share information about our donors (which could include name, address, telephone number/email, birthday, type of fund and giving vehicles used, other identifying information and FR relationship) with Thrivent Financial, Thrivent Financial Credit Union, Thrivent Mutual Companies, and their respective affiliates for the purpose of identifying shared donor/client relationships and opportunities, data analytics and research that help further our respective missions.
 You may be contacted about our relationship with Thrivent and/or its affiliates and other offerings.
 You can opt-out of receiving this information by contacting us.

 To gauge the effectiveness of our website, we do collect some generic information about our visitors.
 This information does not reveal a visitor's identity.
 For example, our web server automatically recognizes a visitor's domain information, the webpage from which a visitor enters our site, which pages a visitor visits on our site, and how much time a visitor spends on each page.
 We aggregate this information and use it to evaluate and improve our website.